-We have presented our indicative charges including the expected level of increase and our proposed handling strategies at a retailer open day held on 12 October 2022.
+We have presented our indicative charges including the expected level of increase at a retailer open day held on 8 November 2023.
 We also wrote to all retailers in our area to inform them of the changes and proposed handling strategies.